lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/exploring-gateware-design-libero.rst

     - ``LIBERO_INSTALL_DIR``
     - ``LM_LICENSE_FILE``

-    A script is provided for setting up these variables in the :ref:`installation<beaglev-fire-mchp-fpga-tools-installation-guide>` section.
+    A script is provided for setting up these variables in the :ref:`fpga tools installation <beaglev-fire-mchp-fpga-tools-installation-guide>` section.
 An example script for setting up the environment is available `here <https://openbeagle.org/beaglev-fire/Microchip-FPGA-Tools-Setup>`_.

 4. It is highly recommended to go through the :ref:`beaglev-fire-customize-cape-gateware-verilog` tutorial to understand the basics of the gateware structure.